About SciGirls WFSU/MagLab

 This year's camps will run Monday through Friday, July 17 - 28, 2017.
-Applications are due by 5pm on April 8, 2017.
+Applications for the traditional SciGirls I & II camps are due by 5pm on April 8, 2017.
+Applications for the SciGirls coding camp are due by 5pm on May 8, 2017.
 Visit the FSU MagLab's website to complete an online application and to read more about this year's camps.

 Upon acceptance, limited need based scholarships may be available, contact Carlos Villa for application.

 SciGirls I – Rising 6th and 7th graders.

 SciGirls II – Rising 8th and 9th graders.